Seirdy/seirdy.one/content/notes/in-defense-of-content-blocking.md

 The default behavior on the Web is one in which [user-agents set their terms]({{<relref "/notes/user-agents-set-the-terms.md">}}), and websites must agree to them.

+The libertarian perspective is a two-way street.
 Nobody is forcing a person to publish content on the Web.
 If the "comply with the user's wishes" model of the Web is problematic to a content creator, they don't need to participate in the Web.